future history n.

 a fictional, self-contained, consistent, chronological framework (esp. realized across a body of work); (also) the subgenre of science fiction that uses such a framework

-The OED also has evidence for the more general sense, ‘a fictional narrative of imagined future events’, with evidence from the late nineteenth century.
+The OED also has a more general sense, ‘a fictional narrative of imagined future events’, with evidence from the late nineteenth century.

 In any event, don’t abandon the cartoon strip idea altogether.
 An extended outline of future ‘history’ somewhat along the line of the first installment of ‘Zarnak’ would provide an excellent subject for one.

 All Heinlein’s science-fiction is laid against a common background of a proposed future history of the world and of the United States.

 In Times to Come in Astounding Science-Fiction Feb.
 67

 The Sound of His Wings…has an SF tie-in through my ‘Future History’ chart without being tagged as ‘science fiction’.

 Letter 17 Mar. in R. A. Heinlein & V. Heinlein Grumbles from Grave (1990) 233

 Future histories tend to be chaotic.
 They grow from a common base, from individual stories with common assumptions; but each story must—to be fair to readers—stand by itself.
 The future history chronicled in the Known Space Series is as chaotic as real history.

 These stories all follow a consistent pattern of future history.